 Tuition

-Each Zoom workshop is available for $500.
+This Zoom course is available for $600.
 Payment within five days of acceptance will guarantee your spot.
 Cancelations up until a week before the start of the course will result in a full refund.
 After that, refunds will be conditional on our ability to fill your spot before the course begins.
-We sometimes have partial scholarships available if you want to inquire.

 How to Apply